Photogrammetry with large-frame sensors

 For professional photogrammetrists, the objective of mapping is not just to generate simple 2D orthomosaics and visually-pleasing 3D models, but to create cartography that provides accurate location and precise measurements.

-In Pix4Dmapper, users can process large-frame images with an additional add-on.
+In Pix4Dmapper photogrammetry software, users can process large-frame images with an additional add-on.
 This add-on is for processing images larger than 55 megapixels.
 Metric camera users, UltraCam, for example, can enter pre-calibrated camera interior and exterior parameters in Pix4Dmapper.

 By choosing either to fix or to recompute parameters, it is more flexible and efficient to generate accurate cartography in a short time.
 Here are some useful features for professional photogrammetrists:

 Pix4Dmapper supports the input of pre-calibrated camera interiors, such as focal length, principal point of autocollimation (PPA), and lens distortion coefficients, etc. The feature of choosing whether to fix or to recompute them is especially important for metric cameras whose interior parameters are pre-calibrated in labs.
 Those values should have more weight and not to be recomputed every time based on the image content.

 One recent method for traditional photogrammetrists to avoid surveying ground control points for every project is direct georeferencing, giving the six accurate exterior orientations (x,y,z,omega,phi,kappa) to produce the surface model and orthomosaic.